ericfire2002/Simplicity-and-Recipe-Ratings/README.md

-# Recipe Quickness/Simplicity and Rating
+# Simplicity and Time in Recipe Ratings

 by: Eric Mei, Vivek Srinivasan